We have a newer web site! Visit axcrypt.net instead!

 without obligations) to access certain beta version links, which currently includes

-Mac OS X, Linux and iOS versions for iPhone and iPad.
+Mac OS X, Linux and soon iOS versions for iPhone and iPad.

 Here are some more downloads including legacy versions, preview and beta versions